-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

 The development of teaching for mastery in maths has increased the confidence of children, along with developing their use of manipulatives to support them in working independently.
 Maths data shows that gaps are closing and teachers report that a more secure understanding has been achieved.
-This success is to be built on with the raised focus of maths facts and fluency to support children's ability to problem solve and reason.
+This success is to be built on with the raised focus of maths facts and fluency through the use of Number Sense's Fluent in Five to support children's ability to problem solve and reason.

 The use of the Ready to Progress materials has ensured that children are keeping up and making progress in line with, or better than, other pupils.
+These have enabled teaches to accurately address gaps in learning.

 Improvements have been seen in all aspects of reading.
 Engagement in the chosen phonics programme remains strong and the practise is well established, therefore not encroaching on working memory.
-100% of year 1 pupils who took the test met the expected standard again, including Year 2 retakes, and therefore this approach is to be continued.
+80% of year 1 pupils who took the test met the expected standard again and therefore this approach is to be continued.